Updated Dec. 3 2014.

 Did Lao Dan write or contribute to the Laozi?
 This has been doubted and debated for centuries.
 The earliest mention of him is difficult to ascertain because the dates of most of the Warring States texts are uncertain.
 It would seem that no texts believed to be from the fourth century B.C.E. quote Lao Dan or the Laozi, but many from the third, second, etc. do.
 Let us recall that Lao Dan was supposed to have been an elder contemporary of Confucius (c.
 550 – 480 B.C.E.), and so unsurprisingly, the Laozi does not mention him or any thinkers that came after.
 Of course, the text also does not mention any historical figures or events, defying clear dating.
 Wiebke Denecke believes this to be a deliberate attempt to seem primordial.
 She argues that the Laozi’s “involvement with Confucian, Mohist, and even Chuci traditions reveals its keen awareness of the discursive battlefield of Late Warring States China.
 Laozi’s denial of historical context cleverly creates a completely unprecedented intellectual niche, and is a brilliant attempt to make a strong bidding for its own ideological, historical, and cosmic precedence in the fierce competition among schools, books, and opinions in Late Warring States China.”
 I think this is fairly plausible, although I would not go so far as to say the entire text shows a keen awareness of Warring States philosophizing.
 There is much original material in the Laozi.

 Wing Tsit Chan believed that the Laozi contains the ideas of Lao Dan (of the sixth century B.C.E.) but that the book was written in the fourth century B.C.E.
-This is a credible belief because, as he writes: “The time that had elapsed between the enunciation of the doctrines and the compilation of the book may have been centuries.
+Chan points out that “The time that had elapsed between the enunciation of the doctrines and the compilation of the book may have been centuries.
 Certainly that was the case with the Analects, the Mozi, the Zhuangzi, the Book of Changes, and many others.
 In the process extraneous material, whether ideas or words, must have crept in, through unintentional mistakes and sometimes through deliberate forgery.
 Practically no ancient Chinese classic is free from these.”
 Consequently, we cannot proclaim that no sayings of a Lao Dan of the sixth century can be found in the present text, especially if the text derives from a long oral tradition.

 Mozi 墨子 (c.
 470-390 B.C.E.) does not mention Lao Dan or any ideas found in the Laozi, although eighteen chapters of his book have long been lost.
 Neither the Chunqiu Zuozhuan 春秋左傳 nor the Guoyu 國語 (c. fourth century B.C.E.) mention Lao Dan/Laozi.
 Mengzi 孟子 (c.
 385 – 300 B.C.E.) also does not mention him or the text, though he does mention Confucius, Mozi, Yang Zhu 楊朱, etc.